Data Science meets Geoscience: a Case Study in Rock Weathering and Riverine Carbon Fluxes

 Location: Blocker 220 and online via Zoom

-Prerequisite(s): Active ACCESS ID; some R programming experience is recommended
+Prerequisite(s): Active ACCESS ID; familiarity with Jupyter Notebook; basic programming skills recommended

 Curious about data science?
 Wondering how it differs from traditional scientific methods?
 Want to discover its potential applications in geoscience and global carbon cycle research?
 Join our workshop to explore these questions and more!

 This short course aims to provide an intuitive understanding of data science and its applications in geoscience and carbon cycle research.
-By contrasting emerging data science methods with traditional physics-based modeling methodologies, participants will gain insights into their respective strengths and limitations.
+By presenting two focused case studies—one on rock weathering flux estimation and another on riverine ecosystem metabolism prediction—participants will gain hands-on experience with emerging data science methods and understand their strengths and limitations in real-world applications.

 Course Materials